mpron/mpron.github.io/_posts/2016-03-30-full-frame-trailers.md

  - A link to a trailer or featurette (if available, some weren't)
  - My own Ctrl+F searchable categories

-The category tags were made up off the top of my head and are by no means completely.
+The category tags were made up off the top of my head and are by no means definitive.
 They're just based on my own interpretation of the film's trailer and/or description.
 I made them because I thought they'd be helpful if you only like certain genres of documentary.
-Since there are a lot, I thought I'd give you some filters to find what's relevant to you faster.
+Since there are a lot, I thought I'd give you some filters to find what's relevant to you, faster.
 I also marked the ones I'm personally interested in with an asterisk in the front of the title, if you want to scan that way.

 Anyway, try Ctrl+F searching for some of these categories and enjoy the trailers below.
 Hope you go see some!